Ceezer receives 4.2 million euros

 The start-up operates a B2B marketplace for CO2 certificates.
 The money comes from Carbon Removal Partners and Norrsken VC, among others.

-Berlin-based start-up Ceezer has raised a €4.2 million funding round.
-Venture capitalists Carbon Removal Partners and Norrsken VC lead the round.
+The Berlin-based start-up Ceezer has raised a financing round of 4.2 million euros.
+The two venture capitalists Carbon Removal Partners and Norrsken VC are leading the round.
 Existing investor Picus Capital participated again.
-With the capital raised, Ceezer intends to expand its impact and sourcing team.
-In addition, the start-up wants to further develop its product.
+Ceezer intends to use the capital raised to expand its impact and sourcing team.
+The start-up also wants to further develop its product.

 Newsletter